Odd moments in the distribution of primes

 As in the integer case, we can express the moment $m_k(Q;h)$ in terms of exponential sums.
-For $\a = \frac{F}{G} \in \F_q(T)$ a rational function, let $\mathrm{res}(\a)$ be the coefficient of $\frac 1T$ when $\a$ is written as a Laurent series with finitely many positive terms.
-Then we define
+For $\a = \frac{F}{G} \in \F_q(t)$ a rational function, let $\mathrm{res}(\a)$ denote the coefficient of $\frac 1t$ when $\a$ is written as a Laurent series with finitely many positive terms.
+Then define

 where $q$ is a power of the prime $p$ and $\mathrm{tr}:\F_q \to \F_p$ is the trace function.
-This exponential function, like its integer analog, satisfies the crucial property that for a monic polynomial $F \in \F_q[T],$
+This exponential function, like its integer analog, satisfies the crucial property that for a monic polynomial $F \in \F_q[t],$